3coma3/btrfs-backup/MANUAL.md

 More on this on the section dedicated to retention policy down this document.

-`rotate_action`
+`rotate_handler`
 As stated above, this variable specifies what to do when a retention check decides to mark a specific snapshot for rotation for it to comply with the current policy.
 The only useful value here as of now is 'remove'.
-Rotation handlers are just bash functions with names like rotate_`name`, where `name` is the part that can be selected in the `rotate_action` variable.
+Rotation handlers are just bash functions with names like rotate_`name`, where `name` is the part that can be selected in the `rotate_handler` variable.

 `weekstart`
 This is used by the retention policy checks and should be set to whatever is the first day of the week where you live.
 Here 1 means monday, and 7 means sunday.

 `dryrun`
 You'll probably be using this variable dynamically, through the `-d` command line switch.
 Its value is prepended at any line in the script where an operation that "changes things" is to be performed, (anything that writes anything in any way).
 The `-d` switch sets it to something similar to 'echo'.
 Here you can hardcode it to something in particular, should you need that.

-`config`

-This variable is set by the `-c` switch, and should point to a configuration file name that exists in the same directory as the script.

 `rsyncflags`
 These are the recommended rsync flags used when updating a snapshot.
 Tune as needed.

+`flags_verbose`

+These are the flags that control verbosity for most commands that are used by the script.
+They are turned off with the `-q` switch.

 `rsyncflags_verbose`

-These are the rsync flags that control verbosity.
-They are turned off with the `-q` switch to tune down the script output which is in great part affected by long rsync updates.
+Same as above, but specifically for rsync (as it has many options for verbosity).
+This is good to control the script output when using long rsync updates.
+It's also turned off with `-q`.

 ###  Invocation